amicom/amplify-ui/packages/e2e/README.md

      @react @skip
      Scenario: Some React-specific scenario that can't be rain in CI

-     @angular @todo-react @todo-vue
+     @todo-react
-     Scenario: Some scenario supported in Angular, but React & Vue haven't added yet
+     Scenario: Some scenario supported in Angular, but React haven't added yet
    ```

 1. Create or Update the accompanying `${slug}.feature` tests (e.g. `packages/e2e/cypress/integration/${slug}/${feature}/${feature}.steps.ts`